moleculerjs/site/source/docs/0.15/events.md

 broker.emit("user.created", user, { groups: ["mail", "payments"] });
 ```

+**Key Points**:

+- Balanced events are ideal for distributing tasks among services while avoiding redundant processing within groups.
+- Use clear and descriptive event names for better communication within your application.
+- The `groups` option allows you to target specific service groups for event delivery.

 # Broadcast event
 The broadcast event is sent to all available local & remote services.
 It is not balanced, all service instances will receive it.
+This approach is useful for situations where all services need to be informed about a specific event, invalidating caches, or updating configurations.

 <div align="center">
     <img src="assets/broadcast-events.gif" alt="Broadcast events diagram" />